Make Starts Faster with Protern’s Wearable Timing Equipment for Ski Racing

 How it works

-It’s effortless to use Protern.io to test start strategies during training:
+It’s straightforward to use Protern to test start strategies during training:

 1. Change the setting from “moving start” to “standing start.”
 Once the athlete begins moving faster than 3 km/h, timing will automatically begin.